DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

     inset: 0em,
     radius: 3pt,
   )[#text(white, size: 12pt, font: "JetBrainsMono NFM")[Blur augmentation]] \
   The blur augmentation was done by applying a Gaussian blur to the image.
 Through testing, the kernel sizes of 5, 7, and 9 were chosen, as well as the sigma values of 1.5, 2, and 2.5.
 After randomly selecting the combination of kernel size and sigma, the image is converted to a tensor and the blur is applied.
-The resulting image is then converted back to a #acr("PNG") image for easier handling.
 ]

 #grid(